Updated on: February 8, 2025

 Expenses include everything from rent and insurance to payroll and inventory.

-Once you figure out income and expenses, you’ll need to calculate profits.
+Once you have income and expenses, you’ll need to calculate profits.
 To find that number, subtract expenses from income.

 What expenses does a restaurant have?

 You can’t track expenses if you don’t know what they are.
 Hint: there are plenty.
-When calculating expenses, you need to think about more than just rent and utilities.
-Also consider inventory, payroll, and repairs.
+When calculating expenses, you need to consider more than rent and utilities.
+Also, consider inventory, payroll, and repairs.
 And have you thought about marketing expenses?
 What about the cost of technology and POS systems?
 You should factor in all of these when determining expenses.

 What does a restaurant profit and loss statement include?

-As the name implies, at the most basic level a profit and loss statement shows you profits and losses.
-But a restaurant income statement is a bit more complex than that.
+As the name implies, at the most basic level, a profit and loss statement shows you profits and losses.
+However, a restaurant income statement is a bit more complex than that.
 It contains:

 - A breakdown of sales